reciclatusanimales/mnemosine/README.md

 ## Features 📋
 * Manage projects.
 * Manage projects's tasks.
-* Pick dates from calendar.
+* Pick dates from callendar.
 * Mark tasks as completed.
 * Login with Google.

 <br />

 ## Setup 🚀

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: